Hinga-inc/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 Each value should be the square of the value of the input Initial matrix should not be modified
 You are not allowed to import any module
-You are allowed to use regular loops, map, etc.
+You are allowed to use regular loops, map, etc.<br>
-1. Search and replace
+1. Search and replace<br>
 mandatory
 Write a function that replaces all occurrences of an element by another in a new list.